waldrain/waldrain.github.io/moniwonig.md

 The microinverter handles max.
 270W.
 3 panels produce max.
 225W, 4 max.
 300W.

-Connect 3 groups of 4 pv panels in parallel and a fuse to disconnect one of the four in case of overload.
+Obsolete: connect 3 groups of 4 pv panels in parallel and a fu se to disconnect one of the four in case of overload.

+Correction: some articles quote max.
+220W, so I'll use all four microinverters and just connect three panels in parallel to each one.

+So, connect 4 groups of 3 pv panels each in parallel.

 done: